 All PHP files should be encoded using UTF-8, with no byte-order-mark (BOM).

 Use logical and descriptive names for your variables.
 Variables used in iterating loops, such as $i, $j, $k, etc., are exceptions to this rule.
 Variables should contain only lowercase letters, underscores, and numbers, and should start with a letter.
 Values true, false, and null should always be lowercase.

-A string whose length requires it to wrap multiple lines should be concatenated with the concatenation character (.) prepended at the beginning of the next line to be concatenated, indented accordingly.
+A string whose length requires it to wrap multiple lines may be concatenated with the concatenation character (.) prepended at the beginning of the next line to be concatenated, indented accordingly.
 A single string with new lines within the string is also acceptable.